Fanni Garát-Gasparics

-Fanni Garát-Gasparics née Gasparics (born 20 November 1994) is a Hungarian ice hockey forward and member of the Hungarian national ice hockey team, currently playing in the Premier Hockey Federation (PHF) with the Metropolitan Riveters.
+Fanni Garát-Gasparics née Gasparics (born 20 November 1994) is a Hungarian professional ice hockey forward for Brynäs IF of the Swedish Women's Hockey League (SDHL), and a member of Hungary women's national ice hockey team.

 Playing career

 She was selected by the Minnesota Whitecaps in the 2021 NWHL International Draft on 25 July 2021.
+She joined the Metropolitan Riveters for the 2022-23 season, and spent one season with them before the dissolution of the PHF.
+She went undrafted in the 2023 PWHL draft, but ended up signing with PWHL Ottawa for the 2023-24 season.
+She would play in 15 games for Ottawa before suffering an injury during their March 5 game against PWHL Minnesota and missing the remainder of the season.

 International play

 Garát-Gasparics represented Hungary at the 2012 IIHF World Women's U18 Championship – Division I and was a standout player on the team as they claimed gold in the tournament and gained promotion to the Top Division.
-Hungary, a newcomer to the World U18 stage, went undefeated in the tournament to produce what was long considered the greatest success in the history of the Hungarian women's ice hockey.
+Hungary, a newcomer to the World U18 stage, went undefeated in the tournament to produce what was long considered the greatest success in the history of Hungarian women's ice hockey.
 Garát-Gasparics ranked second in scoring of all players participating in the tournament, with 2 goals and 8 assists for 10 points, only trailing linemate Alexandra Huszák's 7 goals and 3 assists.

 In January 2012, Garát-Gasparics also represented Hungary at the first ever Winter Youth Olympics, competing in the individual skills challenge, where she came second and collected the silver medal.